jxn628/airbnb-classification-model/README.md

 # Using Predictive Modeling to Get More 5-Star AirBnb Reviews

-Airbnb has revolutionized the hotel and vacation industries by allowing people easily rent their houses out to other travelers.
+Airbnb has revolutionized the hotel and vacation industries by allowing people to easily rent their own houses out to other travelers.
 However, it can sometimes be hard for Airbnb Hosts to be as successful as they would like to be.
-The most common question from Hosts are "What can I do to get more 5-star reviews and get a 5.0 Overall Rating?"
-This project uses data for the city of San Diego from [InsideAirbnb.com](https://insideairbnb.com) to create a model which can predict whether a Rental Unit should get a 5.0 Overall Rating with 83% Precision.
+The most common question from Hosts are "What can I do to get more 5-star reviews and a 5.0 Overall Rating?"
+This project uses data for the city of San Diego from [InsideAirbnb.com](https://insideairbnb.com) to create a model which can predict whether a Rental Unit should get a 4.9-5.0 Overall Rating with 83% Precision.

 ![Solutions to Problem](https://github.com/jxn628/dsc-phase-5-project/blob/main/Images/AirBnb_Project_Images/Solutions%20to%20Negative%20Trend.png)

 Oceanside Property Management is a property management company located in San Diego California.
 Their main business is managing rental properties.
 However, they have recently noticed that a lot of Airbnb hosts have been reaching out to them for guidance.
 These hosts are mostly uninterested in having OPM manage their rentals, however they wany some help in increasing their success as Airbnb hosts.

 There have been so many Airbnb hosts reaching out that OPM has decided that this can be a good side-business for them.
-So they plan to officially addmairbnb consulting as a service that they provide.
+They plan to officially add Airbnb consulting as a service that they provide.
 In their initial research they found that the top questions that potential clients who wish to utlize this service are:
 - <b>1) "What can I do to get more 5 star ratings?"</b>
 - <b>2) "Can you help me reach Superhost status? (or maintain Superhost status)</b>

 These questions are understandable because Airbnb puts a huge focus on getting 5 star overall ratings.
 They also highly publicize the benefits of getting (and maintaining) Superhost status.

 Oceanside Property Management has decided that the main focus of their service will be helping clients get more 5 star reviews.
 Therefore they have tasked me with providing the following:
-- 1) <b>A model</b> that will predict whether a specific rental unit should get a 5 Star Overall score based on other available information.
+- <b>1)A model</b> that will predict whether a specific rental unit should get a 5 Star Overall score based on other available information.
-- 2) <b>An industry analysis of AirBnb in San Diego.</b> Specifically looking for any insight that they can give to their clients that will give them a leg up on people who don't use their consulting service.
+- <b>2)An industry analysis of AirBnb in San Diego.</b> Specifically looking for any insight that they can give to their clients that will give them a leg up on people who don't use their consulting service.

 They also want me to answer the following questions:
-- 1) Is there a significant advantage to being a Superhost? (is it worth all the effort to get this status and maintain it?)
+- 1)Is there a significant advantage to being a Superhost? (is it worth all the effort to get this status and maintain it?)
 - 2)How do we determine whether a Host "should" be getting 5 Star reviews?
-- 3) What factors are most important in determining a 5 Star Overall Rating? (what aspects should they most focus on)
+- 3)What factors are most important in determining a 5 Star Overall Rating? (what aspects should they most focus on)

 And finally, they want to know where their consulting service can make the most impact, so they know which features to market and/or which hosts to market to.